 We invite all students currently working on research projects to apply to present their original, scholarly work at the annual Undergraduate Research Symposium.
 Research projects from all disciplines are welcome.
 Students must be working under the guidance of a faculty mentor who can speak to the quality of the research.
 This includes students working on faculty research as well as students working on their own research under the supervision of faculty.
 Learn more.

 Each year, we invite graduate students and postdoctoral researchers from across the university to help evaluate the undergraduate presentations at our annual Symposium.
 Through Aresty programming, undergraduate researchers spend the year developing their public speaking skills and learn to contextualize their research.
 Students learn to explain their work to experts and non-experts alike, and the Symposium is their first real chance to put these skills to use.
 Symposium judges help us ensure that presenters effectively communicate their research.
-Register to be a judge at this year's Symposium!

 We invite you to read this feature in Rutgers Today about the 2013 Symposium, which includes links to profiles of four outstanding undergraduate researchers.